JulioJu/scholarProjectWebSemantic/README.md

 * Therefore, Update can't be Atomic
     (see https://en.wikipedia.org/wiki/Atomicity_(database_systems) )

-* FIXME maybe there is a solution of that, but I don't know.
+* FIXME Maybe there is a solution of that, but I don't know.
     Probably the answer is at https://www.fun-mooc.fr/c4x/inria/41002S02/asset/C013FG-W3.pdf
     page 65 with the pattern
     ```